Broadcasting and Writing

 With wide-ranging interests in the arts, cultural affairs and business Maggie is experienced in interviewing an array of people from musicians, artists and writers through to academics, scientists and business leaders.
 She brings a rounded and insightful perspective to documentary-making and is best known for her thoughtful and in-depth profiles of creative artists and entrepreneurs.
 Memorable encounters include discussing stereoscopic photography and astronomy with Brian May founder of Queen; talking to Annie Lennox about her pioneering work as a women’s rights activist; being taught to fly by singer Bruce Dickinson, frontman of Iron Maiden; meeting Johnnie Boden, pioneer of upmarket catalogue clothing; discussing the merits of salmon farming and music copyright with Ian Anderson of Jethro Tull and quizzing jewellery retailer Gerald Ratner on his fall and redemption.

-Early Career and Move into Broadcasting
+Business Career and Move into Broadcasting

-For further information, or to book Maggie please email: firstname.lastname@example.org
+For further details please email: firstname.lastname@example.org